IzzaShahzad/TaxPal-clone/README.md

 # TaxPal-clone
-Clone of TaxPal website, designed to mirror it features and functionality.
+Clone of TaxPal website, designed to mirror its features and functionality.